1.4 Is there an official CISSPforum FAQ?

 3.4 Is it OK to ask about topics previously covered?

-Everybody does it but if you do not normally monitor the forum, it would be appreciated if you would first check the archives.
-Please see the next section too for information about zombie topics.
+Everybody does it but please see the next section for information about zombie topics.

 3.5 What is OT (off-topic)?